Custom vs Off-the-Shelf-Software: Which Is Right for Your Business in 2025?

 3. Is custom software more expensive?

-4. Can I start with off-the-shelf and switch later?
+4. Can I start with off the shelf software and switch later?

-5. How long does it take to develop custom software?
+5. How long does custom software take to develop?

-Typically 2–6 months, depending on features, tech stack, and team availability.
+Usually 2–6 months, depending on features, integrations, and complexity.